 Generally, frontier workers perform a type of work prohibited under UK business visitor visa rules.
 This means that in order to commute across the UK border, the frontier worker will require immigration status that allows work.

-Following the end of the Brexit transition period, and up until 1 July 2021, frontier workers can continue entering the UK using just their travel documents.
+Following the end of the Brexit transition period, and up until 1 July 2021, frontier workers could continue entering the UK using just their travel documents.

-From 1 July 2021, most EU, EEA and Swiss citizens who are working in the UK but living elsewhere will need to hold a frontier worker permit to enter the UK as a frontier worker.
-This will be in addition to a valid passport or national identity card.
+However, from 1 July 2021, most EU, EEA and Swiss citizens working in the UK but living elsewhere now need to hold a frontier worker permit to enter the UK as a frontier worker.
+This is in addition to a valid passport or national identity card.

 Frontier worker permit requirements

-Existing frontier workers who are employed or self-employed in the UK by 31 December 2020 are able to retain their frontier worker status from January 2021 provided they meet certain conditions.
+Existing frontier workers who were employed or self-employed in the UK by 31 December 2020 can retain their frontier worker status from January 2021 provided they meet certain conditions.

 Individuals may be eligible for a Frontier Worker Permit if all of the following apply: